-In the charged sector, the messenger fields $X_{i}$ and $Y_{i}$ are coupled to the matter fields, the flavon fields and the 24 and 45 Higgs fields.
-When $X_{i}$ and $Y_{i}$ are integrated out we obtain the effective operators responsible for the quark and lepton Yukawa couplings, which is then followed by the spontaneous breaking of the flavor and gauge symmetries after the flavons and Higgs fields of the $SU(5)$---that is the $ 5 $, $\bar{5}$, $24$, and $45$\ dimensional Higgs fields denoted respectively as $H_{5}$, $H_{\bar{5}}$, $H_{24}$ and $H_{45}$---acquire nonzero vacuum expectation values (VEVs).
-On the one hand, the specific VEV alignments of the flavons break the $D_{4}\times U(1)$ symmetry and help shape the fermions mass matrices, leading eventually to the appropriate flavor structure of the quarks and leptons.
-On the other hand, the CG factors obtained from the VEV structures of $H_{24}$ and $H_{45}$ lead to the following double ratio of the Yukawa coupling of the first and second generation $\frac{y_{\mu }}{y_{s}}\frac{y_{d}}{y_{e}}\simeq 10.12$ which is consistent with experimental data \cite{A12}.

-In the chargeless sector, the neutrino masses are generated at the renormalizable level through the type I seesaw formula $m_{\nu }=m_{D}m_{M}^{-1}m_{D}^{T}$ where $m_{D}$ and $m_{M}$ are the Dirac and the Majorana mass matrices respectively.
+In the chargeless sector, the neutrino masses are generated at the renormalizable level through the type I seesaw mechanism.
 The obtained neutrino mass matrix $ m_{\nu }$ is described by only three parameters leading to strong constraints among the physical parameters.
-Moreover, $m_{\nu }$ is invariant under a particular remnant $Z_{2}$ symmetry which is commonly referred to as a magic symmetry \cite{A13}, indicating that $m_{\nu }$ is diagonalized by the well-known trimaximal mixing ($TM_{2}$) matrix---that depends on an arbitrary angle $\theta $ and an arbitrary phase $\sigma $ ---which is consistent with the observed neutrino mixing angles \cite {A14,A15,A16,A17,A18,A19,A20}.
+Moreover, $m_{\nu }$ is invariant under a particular remnant $Z_{2}$ symmetry which is commonly referred to as a magic symmetry \cite{A13}, indicating that $m_{\nu }$ is diagonalized by the well-known trimaximal mixing ($TM_{2}$) matrix which is consistent with the observed neutrino mixing angles \cite {A14,A15,A16,A17,A18,A19,A20}.